What Are the Warning Signs After Tummy Tuck Recovery?Body Plastic Surgery

 How Is Recovery after Tummy Tuck?

 Tummy tuck recovery is more challenging than other body plastic surgeries, such as liposuction and breast augmentation.
-After a tummy tuck, you will have moderate to severe pain, which OTC and prescribed medications can control.
+After a tummy tuck surgery, you will have moderate to severe pain, which OTC and prescribed medications can control.
 Also, you probably experience numbness, skin tingling, burning sensation, lumps and bumps, swelling, and bruising for weeks after the operation.
 Fortunately, most of the abdominoplasty’s discomfort will diminish within a few weeks, except for swelling that may persist for up to 6 months.
-If you are eager to know more about the tummy tuck recovery period, continue reading.
+If you want to know more about the tummy tuck recovery period, continue reading.

 After being discharged, you must rest at home for a few weeks.
 In the tummy tuck recovery period, you should take painkillers and -if needed- anticoagulants.
-It isn't easy to bend, stand, and lift something a few days after the surgery, so it is better to have a caregiver by your side.
+It isn't easy to bend, stand, and lift something a few days after the surgery, so having a caregiver by your side is better.
 However, it would help if you had mobility at home, so walk around the house daily to prevent blood clots in the abdominoplasty recovery period.

 Tummy Tuck Recovery Timeline